Antoine II Coëffier de Ruzé: Monsieur's favorite and accused of poisoning

-Portrait of "Monsieur", Philippe d'Orléans (1640-1701) by Henri Gascar, Musée des Beaux-Arts d'Orléans.
+Portrait of "Monsieur", Philippe d'Orléans (1640–1701) by Henri Gascar, Musée des Beaux-Arts d'Orléans.

-Along with the Chevalier de Lorraine, Effiat was one of the main favorites of Monsieur, whose homosexuality (an anachronistic term) was notorious.
+Along with Philippe, Chevalier de Lorraine, Effiat was one of the main favorites of Monsieur, whose homosexuality (an anachronistic term) was notorious.
 Although the Chevalier de Lorraine was the main lover of the Duc d'Orléans, the relationship was not exclusive, and the duo sometimes became a trio with the Marquis d'Effiat.
 The presence of other favorites led to disputes and reconciliations, comically described by Madame de Sévigné in her letters to her daughter dated August 9, 1675, August 12, 1675, and August 28, 1675.
 The angry Chevalier de Lorraine takes refuge with the Marquis d'Effiat in Chilly, before returning to court at Effiat's insistence.
 Saint-Simon specialist Damien Crelier considers this group of favorites, including the Marquis d'Effiat, to be composed of homosexuals for opportunism.

-Portrait of Henrietta of England, wife of Philippe d'Orléans (1640-1701), attributed to Jean Nocret.
+Portrait of Henrietta of England, wife of Philippe d'Orléans (1640–1701), attributed to Jean Nocret.
 73 x 62 cm, Palace de Versailles.

 Monsieur's favorites intrigued against the Duc d'Orléans' first wife, Henrietta of England.
 When she died suddenly at the age of 26 in 1670, the idea that she had been poisoned, as Henrietta herself claimed before her death, seemed to take hold at court.
 Louis XIV ordered an autopsy on the princess, and the doctors' report concluded that she had died of natural causes.
 Poisoning was not proven and, despite several hypotheses, the precise cause of death remains unknown.